birsencelk/chat-app/README.md

-- What is your app;
+# Chat App via React and Socket.io

+### About
-It's a small chat app with socket.io and react
+It's a small chat app between users through web browser.
+Application developed with socket.io and react.

-- How it works;
+### How it works
-Users connecting at the same adress http://localhost:3000/ and sending to message to each other.
-If they want to change settings conf. they should click settings button top of page.

-- Step-by-step on how could we setup and run it;
+Users interacts each of them through sending text message and images at http://localhost:3000/.
+Chat App also allows to manage settings which is navigated through the Settings button.
+Settings are listed as respectively as below

+* change clock display format
+* change username
+* sending message through shortcuts (Shift + Enter)
+* reset all changes

+### Install

+First thing first, install `npm` dependencies by running:

+    npm install

+### Run

-You have to run server and client. for server you have go to main root --docler-case-study-- and write to console 'node server.js' server part running. for client you have go to client root 'cd client' and write to 'npm start'.
-The app start to run.
-You can outputs localhost:3000
+for server you have go to main root --docler-case-study--

+    node server.js

+To start frontend application in development mode, you have go to client root:

+    cd client
+    npm start

-CheckList
+### CheckList
 - [x] Chat message box to list messages;
 - [x] Input field where I can type and send messages;
 - [x] Users can send pictures via URL.
 When sent, this URL is rendered on the message box as an image;